 The liver is "life".
 The liver not only creates essential proteins and energy resources, but it also "detoxifies" the body through creation of elements like bilirubin while additionally breaking down a vast variety of chemicals (medications, toxins, etc.).
 The medical industry tests the "function" of the liver via a "liver function panel".
 This test looks at liver ...Read more

 - Talk to a doctor live online for free

 - Tpn and liver function tests

-- Gastroenteritis liver function tests abnormal
+- Liver function tests abnormal

 - Talk to a hepatologist online for free